Español

 For medical questions, we encourage you to review our information with your doctor.

-The body of the uterus has 2 main layers:
+The body of the uterus has 3 main layers:

 Uterine carcinosarcoma (CS) starts in the endometrium and has features of both endometrial carcinoma and sarcoma.
-(The sarcoma is cancer that starts in muscle cells of the uterus.)
-In the past, CS was considered a different type of uterine cancer called uterine sarcoma (see below), but doctors now believe that CS is an endometrial carcinoma that's so abnormal it no longer looks much like the cells it came from (it's poorly differentiated).
+A sarcoma is a cancer that starts in muscle cells of the uterus.
+In the past, CS was considered a different type of uterine cancer called uterine sarcoma (see below), but doctors now believe that uterine CS is an endometrial carcinoma that's has grown so abnormally that it no longer looks like the cells from which it came, the endometrium.
+Uterine CS are also known as malignant mixed mesodermal tumors or malignant mixed mullerian tumors (MMMTs).
+They make up about 3% of uterine cancers.

 Uterine sarcomas start in the muscle layer (myometrium) or supporting connective tissue of the uterus.
 These include uterine leiomyosarcomas and endometrial stromal sarcomas.
-These cancers are not covered here, but are discussed in detail in Uterine Sarcoma.
+These cancers are not covered here but are discussed in detail in Uterine Sarcoma.

 Cancers that start in the cervix and then spread to the uterus are different from cancers that start in the body of the uterus.
 They're described in Cervical Cancer.